charlesvill/ObsidianVault/Computer Science/Full Stack Dev/REACT.md

   // ...
 }
 ```
-- important to note that useMemo should ever be used with pure functions meaning that a function component that accesses a global variable and increments would result in a different answer for multiple jsx calls. creates unpredictable results.
+- important to note that useMemo should only ever be used with pure functions meaning that a function component that accesses a global variable and increments would result in a different answer for multiple jsx calls. creates unpredictable results.
 I think it also needs to be a pure function because the useMemo runs during rendering, and react does not allow impure functions during rendering your components.
 	- instead you should pass your component the variable as a prop so that the value is controlled outside of it so that every time that function is called it will result in the same predictable behavior according to the value passed as prop.
 	- You can however mutate locally declared variables, these are the components little secret and does not modify anything outside of it.
 ###### how to know if your calculation is expensive